Bradford City stadium fire: Fire

 There were no extinguishers in the stand's passageway for fear of vandalism, and one spectator ran to the clubhouse to find one but was overcome by smoke and impeded by others trying to escape.
-Supporters either ran upwards to the back of the stand or downwards to the pitch to escape.
+Supporters ran either upwards to the back of the stand or downwards to the pitch to escape.
 The stand had no perimeter fencing to keep fans from accessing the pitch, thus averting an instance of crush asphyxia as in the 1989 Hillsborough disaster.
 Footage of the accident at this point shows levels of confusion among the spectators – while many were trying to escape or to cross the pitch to the relative safety of the neighbouring stands, other spectators were observed cheering or waving to the pitchside cameras.

 Most of the exits at the back were locked or shut and there were no stewards present to open them, but seven were forced open or found open.
 Three men smashed down one door and at least one exit was opened by people outside, which again helped prevent further deaths.
 Mitchell said: "There was panic as fans stampeded to an exit which was padlocked.
 Two or three burly men put their weight against it and smashed the gate open.
 Otherwise, I would not have been able to get out."
 At the front of the stand, men threw children over the wall to help them escape.
 Most of those who escaped onto the pitch were saved.

 People who had escaped the fire then tried to assist their fellow supporters.
 Police officers also assisted in the rescue attempts.
 One man clambered over burning seats to help a fan, as did player John Hawley, and one officer led fans to an exit, only to find it shut and had to turn around.
 Bradford City's coach Terry Yorath, whose family was in the stand, ran onto the pitch to help evacuate people.
 Another player went into the office space to ensure there was nobody there.
 One fan put his jumper over a fellow supporter's head to extinguish flames.
 Those who escaped were taken out of the ground to neighbouring homes and a pub, where a television screened World of Sport, which broadcast video recorded of the fire just an hour after it was filmed.

 The fire brigade arrived at the ground four minutes after they were initially alerted.
 However, the fire had consumed the stand entirely by that point and they were faced with huge flames and very dense smoke.
 As many supporters still required rescue from the stand, they were unable to immediately start fighting the source of the fire.